yamin-shihab/study-notes/grade_8/science.md

   * Airships and hot air balloons float in the air because their average density is less than that of the surrounding air (hot air and helium is lighter than normal air).
   * The Greek scientist Archimedes made a discovery after being tasked by the ruler of Syracuse to find out if a crown he has is made of pure gold.
 He famously made the discovery after seeing water spill while in a public bath.
     * The Archimedes' principle states that the buoyant force exerted upon an object is equal to the weight of the fluid displaced when the object is submerged.
 * Pressure is a specific amount of force covered over a specific area.
-It is measured in pascals (named after a smart guy).
+It's measured in pascals (named after a smart guy).
     * One pascal is equal to one newton per square meter, so therefore pressure can be calculated with the formula P = F/A.
     * Gasses are said to be compressible, because their particles can be pushed somewhat closer together while remaining a gas.
     * Solids and liquids are said to be incompressible, because their particles can't be pushed closer together while remaining a solid or liquid.
     * Compression is commonly used in some areas due to its useful property of being able to exert a force back. (car air bags, some running shoes, tires, grass in a field)
     * The Earth's atmosphere exerts pressure too; it's just that we're really used to it.
-That's why if you guy really high up in a mountain or plane, you feel more sensitive to pressure change.
+That's why if you go really high up in a mountain or plane, you feel more sensitive to pressure change.
     * Pressure is commonly measured with a barometer, and they used to be made of mercury.
 A barometer uses gravity's pressure over an area to push some mercury up a tube.
     * When air pressure is unequal inside and outside an enclosed space, the walls of that space may cave in or expand to compensate. (sucking on an empty juice box)
     * Particles flow from areas of high pressure to low pressure. (aerosol sprays)